Skip to main content

 Why did my semi-trailer wheel come loose during the first trip?

-New rims and studs naturally settle during their initial use under heavy load, causing the wheel nuts to lose their clamping force.
-You must retorque all wheel nuts to 600-650 N.m after your first 50 to 100 kilometers of loaded driving to prevent catastrophic wheel detachment.
+New rims and studs naturally settle during initial loaded use, which reduces wheel nut clamping force.
+Retorque all wheel nuts to 600-650 N.m after the first 50 to 100 kilometers of loaded driving and record the result before the trailer continues long-haul work.

 What is the correct height for coupling a semi-trailer to a tractor?

-The optimal height requires the trailer’s kingpin plate to sit 10 to 30 millimeters lower than the center of the tractor’s fifth wheel.
-This configuration allows the tractor chassis to physically lift the trailer slightly during engagement, ensuring a secure lock.
+The trailer kingpin plate should sit 10 to 30 mm lower than the center of the tractor fifth wheel.
+This lets the tractor lift the trailer slightly during engagement and helps the fifth wheel jaws close securely around the kingpin.

 How do I reliably test the air brake system during a pre-trip inspection?